By Morgan Thomas, Policy Associate

 Active Duty: The First Line of Defense

-Active-duty personnel are the nation’s first line of defense and the largest component of the military.
+Active-duty personnel are the nation’s first line of defense and the largest component of the U.S. military.
 It is comprised of six branches: Army, Air Force, Navy, Marines, Coast Guard and Space Force.
-The Army is the oldest branch of the U.S. military, while Space Force is the newest addition.
-Each branch of the armed forces falls under the Department of Defense and is affiliated with one of three departments: the Army, Air Force or Navy.
+The Army is the oldest branch of the U.S. military, while the Space Force is the newest addition.
+Each branch of the armed forces, except the Coast Guard, falls under one of three departments: the Department of the Navy, the Department of the Army and the Department of the Air Force.
+The Coast Guard only falls under the Department of the Navy in times of war by order of the President or by an act of Congress.
+In peacetime, the Coast Guard falls under the Department of Homeland Security.

 A person serving on active duty works for the military full-time.
 Active-duty personnel fall directly under the federal government’s orders and can be deployed at any time, for any length of time.
 These service members work in their respective careers on a federal military installation full-time, and most live on base.
 Active-duty installations are primarily made up of service members, however, civilians can also work on military installations.
 These civilians are known as federal Title 5 employees, which means that although they work on a military installation, their job does not require they serve in the military.